 SUBSCRIBE: Looking for more financial insights delivered right to your inbox for free?
 Subscribe to HerMoney today!

-Because not only do you stand to save money when making the switch, you might also find products you like just as much — if not more!
-But just how much do you stand to save when opting for generic?
+It’s amazing that more of us are looking for a bargain in order to keep our budgets in line, because not only do we stand to save money, many off brand foods are just as good (if not better!) than their name-brand counterparts.
+But just how much do you stand to save when opting for off brand foods?
 About 25% on food, according to data from Consumer Reports, and about 20%-40% on health and beauty products, according to CVS Health.
 With this kind of savings on the table, it’s time to give cheaper generic products a shot.
 Here’s a look at 10 of our favorites.

 For those with dairy allergies, choosing an alternative to traditional cow’s milk can be time-consuming and expensive.
 To the rescue is HerMoney’s Editor-in-Chief Kathryn Tuggle, who says the Thrive Market almond beverage is better than any pricey brand she’s tried. ($3.99 per carton at Thrive vs. $4.79-$4.99 for many other brands)

 If you haven’t heard, baked beans are not just for barbecues anymore.
 They pair well with rotisserie chicken or even a side salad when you need a quick lunch.
 Tuggle’s go-to is the Great Value brand “Original” Baked Beans sold at Walmart, which are just as good as Bush’s, she says.
 The Great Value brand is $2.21 for 28 ounces, compared to $2.48 for Bush’s.